eccomaggio/art_cats/README.md

 cannot be locked if text has been changed (-> abort button? or change button to 'lock': "this will wipe any changes you have made to this record.
 Do you want to proceed?" ) new records are unlocked

+UNLOCKING:
+1. simply unlock (no complications)

+LOCKING:
+1. save record and lock - if not yet finished, finish or abort [how to abort?]

+currently, unlocking behaviour OK but doesn't grey out when first load record.
+Also, make protocols, i.e. what can happen, e.g.:
+- open empty & load file
+- open from command line (really???)
+- lock / unlock with record
+- create new record: lock / unlock... etc. test for these!